A max-cut approach to heterogeneity in cryo-electron microscopy: Experimental Results

 To evaluate the performance of Algorithm~\ref{alg:rot_maxcut}, we first applied it to simulated heterogeneous data sets at various levels of noise.
 The heterogeneous data sets for the experiment were generated as follows.
 First, we created two three-dimensional volumes (molecules) corresponding to two types of molecules.
-The first molecule was a known density map of the 50S subunit of the E. coli ribosome, and the second was its perturbed version created by adding a small sphere.
+The first molecule was a known density map of the 50S subunit of the E. coli ribosome, and the second was its perturbed version created by adding a small ball.
 The two three-dimensional volumes were chosen deliberately to have similar structures.
 Visualizations of the three-dimensional volumes are given in Figure~\ref{fig:vol1vol2}.
-Then, we generated 2500 noiseless projections of each of the volumes, using uniformly distributed random orientations.
-The resulting 5000 projections, each of size $65 \times 65$ pixels, consisted our noiseless heterogeneous data set.
+Then, we generated 2500 noiseless projection images of each of the volumes, using uniformly distributed random orientations.
+The resulting 5000 images, each of size $65 \times 65$ pixels, comprised our noiseless heterogeneous data set.
 Finally, for each level of noise, we added to each image in the noiseless data set additive white Gaussian noise at the given noise level, and applied our algorithm to the resulting noisy data set.
-As mentioned above, we used 8 iterations in our algorithm.
-Note that in this case the two classes have equal size with $N_{1}=N_{2}=2500$.
+Note that in this case the two classes have equal sizes with $N_{1}=N_{2}=2500$.
+As mentioned above, we used for the max-cut step the Goemans-Williamson algorithm and then improved its output using Algorithm~\ref{alg:flip} with 3 initial starting points (see Section~\ref{sec:implementation_notes}).

-The results of the algorithm are summarized in Table~\ref{tab:results_2classes_balanced}.
-Each row in the table corresponds to an experiment at a fixed SNR, and shows the number of images assigned to each class, the parentage of correctly detected common lines (defined as common lines that deviate by up to $10^{\circ}$ from the true common lines known from the simulation), and the precision of the partition measured according to Definition~\ref{def:good_class}.
+The results of the experiments are summarized in Table~\ref{tab:results_2classes_balanced}.
+Each row in the table corresponds to an experiment at a fixed SNR, and shows the number of images assigned to each class, the percentage of correctly detected common lines (defined as common lines whose estimated locations deviate by up to $10^{\circ}$ from their true locations known from the simulation), and the precision of the partition measured according to Definition~\ref{def:good_class}.
 To illustrate the SNR values used, we show in Figure~\ref{fig:mole_with_noise} a clean image and its noisy realizations at different levels of noise.
 In Figure~\ref{fig:sym_2classes_balanced_results} we show the reconstructed volumes using the noisy images and the estimated rotations and class partitions.